mukuldhariwal94/Interview-Questions-Practice/src/main/java/com/bebetteratjava/datastructures/StacksAndQueues/README.md

 * Once the new stack has no element ( > or <) temp then push that to stack

 ##### Best Approach
+above

+##Reverse Stack
+##### Familiarity Rating 7
+##### Things to ask before diving into problem
+* can we use temp variables if not data structures
+* Do we have to use existing stack implementation or make our own stack implementation fyi : Problem is super easy if we implement stack

+##### Acceptable approach
+1) Pop elements from the stack starting from the bottom of stack<br>
+for each elements from bottom insert it back in stack at the very bottom everytime.

+##### Best Approach
+above